trpc/trpc/examples/.experimental/next-app-dir/README.md

 ## Overview

 > **Warning**
-> Don't use the structure in production unless you are okay with large refactoring.
+> Don't use this in production unless you are okay with large refactoring.

 Create a tRPC client that you can use **the same way**, no matter if you are in a server components